DuaneDave/LeaderBoard/README.md

 - HTML.
 - Javascript.
 - Css.
-- Webpack
+- Webpack.
-- Webpack-dev server
+- Webpack-dev server.

 ## To get a local copy up and running follow these simple example steps.